by Ladd Smith, Co-owner of In Harmony Sustainable Landscapes

 • Convert to a mulching mower.
 For smaller lawns, a rechargeable or an electric, mulching mower will usually do the job just fine and will eliminate gas emissions.

 • Water deeply, 1 inch once per week.
-It’s best to water once or twice weekly rather a little bit every day.
+It’s best to water once or twice weekly rather than a little bit every day.
 This promotes growth of deep roots making the lawn more drought tolerant and a tougher, more resilient plant.

 • Eliminate spreading weed and feed products on lawns.
 Pull or spot treat weeds instead.